 An Executive Committee, comprised of the officers of the CAC will coordinate the work of the CAC.

 Administrative Support: GET shall designate a Staff Liaison to the CAC.
-The Staff Liaison shall serve as CAC members’ primary point of contact with GET, through the Staff Liaison serving this role shall not preclude CAC members’ contacting of other GET staff directly when appropriate.
+The Staff Liaison shall serve as CAC members’ primary point of contact with GET, though the Staff Liaison serving this role shall not preclude CAC members’ contacting of other GET staff directly when appropriate.

 The Staff Liaison shall be responsible for mailings to the CAC, tracking of attendance, basic documentation of regular meetings of the CAC for the purpose of establishing a record, and channeling CAC members’ concerns to the appropriate GET staff member.